Mathos42/FastVideoDSPlayer-2/readme.md

 > **Additions to my version :**
 - Support for accented letters in folder and file names
-- Video controls: next video, previous video, play videos in sequence from the folder
+- Video controls: next video, previous video, play videos in sequence
 - Video loop function
 - Shuffle playback within the current folder
 - Random playback from all folders on the SD card